More in this section...

 All students should extend and deepen their knowledge and understanding of religions and worldviews (including non-religious worldviews), explaining local, national and global contexts.
 Building on their prior learning, they appreciate and appraise the nature of different religions and worldviews in systematic ways.
 They should use a wide range of concepts in the field of Religious Studies confidently and flexibly to contextualise and analyse the expressions of religions and worldviews they encounter.
 They should be able to research and investigate the influence and impact of religions and worldviews on the values and lives of both individuals and groups, evaluating their impact on current affairs.
 They should be able to appreciate and appraise the beliefs and practices of different religions and worldviews with an increasing level of discernment based on interpretation, evaluation and analysis, developing and articulating well-reasoned positions.
 They should be able to use different disciplines of religious study to analyse the nature of religion.

-Majority of students will be work towards completing EdexceL GCSE in RS.
+Students will work towards completing EdexceL GCSE in RS.
 Specifically, students should be taught to, for example:

 - Investigate and analyse beliefs and practices of religions and worldviews (including non-religious worldviews) using a range of arguments and evidence to evaluate issues and draw balanced conclusions.